norlab-ulaval/template-norlab-project/README.md

 </sup>
 </p>

-**This project template is meant to help quickstart repository creation of coding project.**
+**This project template is meant to help quick start repository creation of coding projects.**
 <br>
-This template repository has a few pre-configured tools such as _pull request template, sematic-release github action, code owner designation, basic directory structure, standardized readme file with NorLab logo, gitignore with common file and directory entries_.
+This template repository has a few preconfigured tools such as a _pull request template, a sematic-release github action, a code owner designation, a basic directory structure, a standardized readme file with NorLab logo and a gitignore with common file/directory entries_.

 [![semantic-release: conventional commits](https://img.shields.io/badge/semantic--release-conventional_commits-453032?logo=semantic-release)](https://github.com/semantic-release/semantic-release)